Transparency disclosure: Many of my accounting & tax clients use Gusto to run payroll and I use for mine too.

 Hopefully, your lawyer isn’t also your gardener.

-The person who files your income tax return better not also be your barber/hairstylist.
+Your tax preparer better not also be your barber/hairstylist.

 At least I hope none of those are true!